 L. The Commission expects that the NRC staff and presiding officers (and any other reviewing officers) will consider and resolve requests for access to SUNSI or SGI, and motions for protective orders, in a timely fashion in order to minimize any unnecessary delays in identifying those petitioners who have standing and who have propounded contentions meeting the specificity and basis requirements in 10 CFR Part 2.
-Attachment 1 to this Order summarizes the general target schedule for processing and resolving requests under these procedures.
+Attachment 1 to this Order summarizes the general target schedule for processing and resolving requests under thes е procedures.

-10 As of October 15, 2007, the NRC's final "E-Filing Rule" became effective.
-See Use of Electronic Submissions in Agency Hearings (72 FR 49139; August 28, 2007).
-Requesters should note that the filing requirements of that rule apply to appeals of NRC staff determinations (because they must be served on a presiding officer or the Commission, as applicable), but not to the initial SUNSI/SGI requests submitted to the NRC staff under these procedures.
+9 Requesters should note that the filing requirements of the NRC's E-Filing Rule (72 FR 49139; August 28, 2007) apply to appeals of NRC staff determinations (because they must be served on a presiding officer or the Commission, as applicable), but not to the initial SUNSI/SGI request submitted to the NRC staff under these procedures.